ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-esm.md

         </code></pre>
         ACCESS-ESM is a coupled model, which means it has multiple submodels (i.e. model components).
         <br>
-        In this section, some of the parameters of the configurations of all ACCESS-ESM's submodels are specified.
-The full configuration of a specific submodel can be found in the subdirectory of the <i>laboratory</i> having the <g>name</g> of the submodel (e.g. in our case the configuration for the atmosphere submodel, i.e. the UM, will be in the directory <code>~/access-esm/esm-pre-industrial/atmosphere</code>).
+        This section specifies the submodels and contains configuration options (for example the directories of input files) that are required to ensure the model can execute correctly.
+Each submodel also has additional configuration options that are read in when the submodel is running.
+These specific configuration options are found in the subdirectory of the <i>control</i> directory having the <i>name</i> of the submodel (e.g. in our case the configuration for the atmosphere submodel, i.e. the UM, will be in the directory <code>~/access-esm/esm-pre-industrial/atmosphere</code>).
     </li>
     <li>
         <b>collate</b>